MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 ### Move Arc resource bridge location

 Resource move of Arc resource bridge isn't currently supported.
-You'll need to delete the Arc resource bridge, then redeploy it to the desired location.
+Instead, delete the Arc resource bridge and redeploy it to the desired location.

 ## Azure Arc-enabled VMs on Azure Stack HCI issues